 There’s really no way around it.
 Unless you opt for a completely waterproof hearing aid, you’ll have to remember to remove yours before jumping in the pool this summer.
-Moisture is one of major reasons hearing aids are returned for repair.
+Moisture damage is one of the major reasons hearing aids are returned for repair.

 So how do you keep your hearing aids safe when you’re swimming, boating or playing at the water park?
 Here are a few tips to keep you involved in the summer fun while protecting your hearing aids at the same time.

 If you know you’ll be immersed in water, remove your hearing aids and store them in a safe, dry place.

 Consider keeping a variety of small, waterproof containers on hand for the season, such as the AidKeeper.
 Keep one with your sunscreen, sunglasses and other summer fun items so you have it on hand whenever you need it.
 Look for these containers, in a variety of shapes, colors and sizes, in the water sports department of sporting goods stores.
 They’re inexpensive so you can buy several to keep in the car, the boat, at the lake, or wherever you may find yourself in a wet situation.
 In a pinch, try using a zippered plastic baggie.
 They aren’t always completely water tight, but they may keep your hearing aids dry enough in an emergency situation.